Master of Human Resource Management

 |Award granted||Master of Human Resource Management|

 |Campus||This course is only offered in Cloud (online) mode|

 |Deakin course code||M782|

-The Master of Human Resource Management is a specialised course designed to provide a qualification for graduates in business, government and industry.
+Accredited by the Australian Human Resources Institute, this is a specialised course designed to provide enhance qualifications for graduates in business, government and industry.

 Fees and charges